-- the executive terminates his or her employment upon 30 days written notice after (i) being requested to relocate his or her primary office to a location greater than 50 miles from the then current primary office of the executive; or (ii) a material reduction in the executive's duties, responsibilities or compensation; or - · the executive's employment is terminated other than for cause or disability.
+- the NEO terminates his or her employment upon 30 days written notice after (i) being requested to relocate his or her primary office to a location greater than 50 miles from the then current primary office of the NEO; or (ii) a material reduction in the NEO's duties, responsibilities or compensation; or - the NEO's employment is terminated by the company other than for cause or disability.

-The benefits to which the executive would be entitled in the event of a termination of the executive's employment under the above-specified conditions following a change in control include:
+The benefits to which the NEO would be entitled in the event of a termination of the NEO's employment under the above-specified conditions following a change in control include:

-- · all of the executive's accrued salary to the date of termination; - a pro-rata bonus for the year in which the termination occurs equal to the average of the payments awarded for the previous two years; - a lump sum payment equal to twice the executive's base salary: - life, disability, accident and group health benefits (or the monetary equivalent of such benefits) for two years or until the executive receives comparable benefits from a third party; and - · continued indemnification for pre-termination acts and omissions.
+- all of the NEO's accrued salary to the date of termination; - a pro-rata bonus for the year in which the termination occurs equal to the average of the payments awarded for the previous two years; - · a lump sum payment equal to twice the NEO's base salary; - life, disability, accident and group health benefits (or the monetary equivalent of such benefits) for two years or until the NEO receives comparable benefits from a third party; and - continued indemnification for pre-termination acts and omissions.